The U.S. fired 25% of its THAAD stockpile in 12 days. With Epic Fury underway, what the interceptor math reveals about empire’s industrial limits.

 The interceptor problem is the most immediate, but it sits within a broader inventory crisis.

-CSIS war games conducted over multiple years consistently show that in a Taiwan Strait conflict, the United States would run out of long-range precision-guided munitions in less than a week.
-Seth Jones, author of a 2023 CSIS report on the defense industrial base, confirmed as recently as December 2025 that “we still right now would run out after roughly a week or so of conflict over Taiwan — that’s just not enough to sustain a protracted war.”
+CSIS war game findings conducted over multiple years consistently show that in a Taiwan Strait conflict, the United States would run out of long-range precision-guided munitions in less than a week.
+Seth Jones, author of a 2023 CSIS report on the defense industrial base, confirmed as recently as December 2025 that Seth Jones confirmed “we still right now would run out after roughly a week or so of conflict over Taiwan — that’s just not enough to sustain a protracted war.”

 The specific numbers that surfaced in congressional testimony are revealing.
-Outgoing House China Committee Chairman Mike Gallagher disclosed that U.S. inventory of long-range anti-ship missiles stood at approximately 250 in spring 2024, while CSIS estimated a minimum of 1,000 would be needed in a Taiwan conflict.
+Gallagher’s 250 figure — outgoing House China Committee Chairman Mike Gallagher disclosed that U.S. inventory of long-range anti-ship missiles stood at approximately 250 in spring 2024, while CSIS estimated a minimum of 1,000 would be needed in a Taiwan conflict.
 The Navy’s annual procurement of Tomahawk cruise missiles in FY22 was 70 — for a fleet of 73 Arleigh Burke-class destroyers.
-RUSI analyst Sidharth Kaushal told CNN that the two years of Middle East operations “have seen the US expend pretty substantial amounts of capabilities that the American defense industrial base will find pretty hard to replace” — and that from a purely military standpoint, “the Chinese are absolutely the winners.”
+RUSI analyst confirmed that the two years of Middle East operations “have seen the US expend pretty substantial amounts of capabilities that the American defense industrial base will find pretty hard to replace” — and that from a purely military standpoint, “the Chinese are absolutely the winners.”

 How the Industrial Base Got Here